kosshi-net/voxplat/README.md

 - Standard meshed rendering for nearby voxels for additional effects and speed
 - Fast culler and mesher (a lot of it is still very WIP)
 	- 64^3 in 1-4 milliseconds singlethreaded on a Ryzen 1600 @ 3.8GHz
-- Barely noticeable level of detail (starts at 1024 voxels away)
+- Subtle level of detail (starts at 1024 voxels away)
 - Block placement and removal
 - Completetly fake shadows and ambient occlusion
 - Custom world generator for pretty screenshots